-Upon receiving COPR's recommendations along with the information that was available to COPR, and possibly a letter from the respondent on severity of sanctions, the Provost's delegate makes a final decision on contested matters and sanctions.
-The Provost's delegate may affirm or modify the findings and conclusions, sanctions and corrective action.
+After receiving COPR's recommendations along with the information that was available to COPR (6-G (5)), and possibly a letter from the respondent on severity of sanctions (6-G (6)), the Provost's delegate makes a final decision on any appealed matters and on sanctions.
+The Provost's delegate may affirm or modify the findings and conclusions, and may affirm or modify the recommended sanctions and corrective actions.
 The decision will be made as quickly as possible, normally within 30 calendar days.

-In making a decision, the Provost's delegate may consult with others at the delegate's discretion and will have available all information that was available to COPR (6-G(4)).
+In making a decision, the Provost's delegate may consult with others at the delegate's discretion.
+For example, if the Provost's delegate reaches a decision on the findings and conclusions different from COPR's recommendation, the delegate may consult with the panel chair on what change if any in the recommended sanctions and corrective actions may be appropriate.
 There will not be further investigation by the delegate nor an in-person hearing, except as noted below.

-Once a decision is made, the Provost 's delegate sends a written notification to the respondent, and the respondent's dean, of the sanction and corrective action (and the reasoning for any change from COPR's actions), and notifies the reporting party that appropriate action was taken.
+Once a decision is made, the Provost 's delegate sends a written notification to the respondent, and the respondent's dean, of the sanction and corrective action (and the reasoning for any change from COPR's recommendations), and notifies the reporting party that appropriate action was taken.
 As an exception, in EEO-TIX cases COPR informs the Vice President of EEO-TIX who then sends the appropriate notifications to both the respondent and the reporting party.